 Beer distributors in Central America are remarkable for their distribution efficiency.
 Even the smallest, most remote tiendas (shops) feature industrial-strength refrigerators set below freezing so bottles give off satisfying plumes of frost when they hit that hot, humid Central American air.

 We know, we know.
-What about Costa Rica, Panama and Belize?
+What about Panama and Belize?
 When we get around to visiting them (after South America), we’ll be sure to give them their due.
-Until then, we focus on the CA-4 (Guatemala, Honduras, El Salvador, and Nicaragua).
+Until then, we focus on the CA-4 (Guatemala, Honduras, El Salvador, and Nicaragua) plus Costa Rica.